A college approved grading scale will be followed by all instructors.

 A (90-100, Excellent); B (80-89, Good); C (70-79, Average); D (60-69, Poor); F (below 60, Failure); W (Withdrawn); P (Passed); AP (AP Credit); Z (CLEP); AU (Audit); I (Incomplete).

-- For credit classes during the Fall and Spring semesters, a minimum of one major grade (hour test, major report, etc.) and four minor grades will be given prior to the progress grade determination.
+- For three or more credit hour classes during the Fall and Spring semesters, a minimum of one major grade (hour test, major report, etc.) and four minor grades will be given prior to the progress grade determination.
 A minimum of one major grade and four minor grades will be given between the progress grade period and the final examination.
+For two or fewer credit hour classes, a minimum of one major grade (hour test, major report, etc.) and three minor grades will be given prior to the progress grade determination.
+A minimum of one major grade and three minor grades will be given between the progress grade period and the final examination.

 - For credit classes during the Summer semester a minimum of two major grades and six minor grades are required.
 Each instructor will provide progress grade information to students.